chrismartinezb/Game-of-thrones-analysis/README.md

 # Game-of-thrones-analysis
 Analysis of GoT dialogues using NLP techniques.

+The main question I would like to answear is how dialogues relate characters in GoT series, and what we can learn from those relationships.

+You can learn more about the motivation for this project in this post.

 # Install